A Warm Welcome to our Friends in the Professional Community

 A.A.
 Copyrighted Literature and other copyrighted A.A. material: This material is used being used on aanorthdakota.org within the limited use policy of AAWS.

-• Problems other than Alcohol
+Problems other

 Bill’s thoughts on the status of drug addicts within A.A. are as timely as when they appeared in a 1958 Grapevine.
-P-35

 Why Anonymous